salmanmasroor/Drive-Trust-DApp/README.md

 ## 📌 Project Description
 **Drive Trust** is a **Car Rental Platform with Blockchain Integration** — a full-stack web application that enables users to rent cars from various companies while leveraging **Ethereum smart contracts** for secure transactions and transparent agreements.

 The system ensures **trust, transparency, and immutability** by recording rental agreements on the blockchain while providing a smooth web experience for both users and companies.

+CarRental.sol smart contract
+React frontend with pages for users, companies, and admin Node.js backend with controllers for authentication and car management Both user and company authentication systems
+Admin panel functionality

 ---